survivejs/site/pages/blog/126-react-lite-interview.md

 keywords: ['interview', 'reactjs', 'react-lite']
 ---

-Even though React API is small, the implementation is quite sizable due to all the work it does behind the facade.
-For this reason, people have developed solutions that implement the API with different tradeoffs.
+Even though React API is small, the implementation is quite sizable due to all the work it does behind the façade.
+For this reason, people have developed solutions that implement the API with different trade-offs.

 *react-lite* by [Jade](https://twitter.com/guyingjie129) is one of these solutions.